wilfredinni/python-cheatsheet/docs/blog/python-data-types.md

 ## 3. Booleans – `bool`

 Booleans represent True or False values - essential for making decisions in your code.
+Learn more about the <router-link to="/builtin/bool">bool() function</router-link>.

 ### Basic examples